appsfortableau/laravel-pdo-odbc/README.md

 #### Snowflake

-Currently there are 2 known issues/quirks for a Snowflake connection:
+Currently there are 2 known issues/quirks for a Snowflake ODBC connection.
+When using snowflake PHP extension there aren't any quirks known, yet:

 By default Snowflake ODBC executes `DDL` statements in preparation.
 Meaning when sending a `$stmt = $pdo->prepare('...');` to Snowflake it will automaticly execute.
 It's **REQUIRED** to disable this and Snowflake has a ODBC Driver configuration (NOT the DSN config) for it `NoExecuteInSQLPrepare=true`.
 This option is available since version `2.21.6`.